capshaw/capshaw.me/_posts/2013-01-14-renaissance-to-the-present.md

 tags: [notes, art history, art, history, renaissance, present]
 ---

-These are the notes for Art History II: The Renaissance to the Present.
+These are the notes for Art History II&#58; The Renaissance to the Present.
 Just keeping them on the web so I can easily access them.

 ## Week One